SKIING WITH THE FAMILY

 What else is there that the whole family can do together, mothers as well as fathers, girls and boys equally?
 Or where parents can hand their children over to trained professionals, knowing they’ll be even happier and safer than with them?
 Skiing is both exciting and healthy – a rare combination – yet one need not be particularly fit or sporty to enjoy it.

 YSE holidays are extremely well-suited to families.
 Some of our chalets are large, some small.
 Some are very smart, some very good value.
-And some have extra beds for children at half the normal price (without flights), or 85% of the normal price if flights are included (though we cannot guarantee flights for extra beds).
+And some have Extra Beds for children costing half the normal price (without flights), or 85% of the normal price if flights are included (though we cannot guarantee flights for extra beds).

 Chalets are more relaxing for families than hotels, where parents are constantly worried that their brood will upset fellow guests, or self-catering apartments, where most of someone’s holiday will be spent shopping, cooking and clearing up.